MusicScience37/numerical-collection-cpp/doc/sphinx/src/modules.rst

 Names in this diagram are the names of namespaces, except for ``util`` which has no namespace and implemented in ``num_collect`` namespace.

+concepts
+    C++ concepts for types used in this project.

 util
     Utility common in this project.